 Evaluation and measurement of progress toward the wellness goals is an integral component of the process to ensure and sustain student health, good nutrition and physical activity.
 Information relevant to school wellness and nutrition will be available to the School Committee and the public, except where it infringes on the right to privacy of students and staff.

 The Superintendent or his/her designee will provide a report to the School Committee at the end of the school year describing the implementation of this Wellness Policy.
-The report will include but not be limited to: information about staff that have been assigned nutrition and wellness responsibilities, available statistics about the health and wellness status of students, progress and hurdles on implementing the wellness policy provisions, any exceptions that the Superintendent authorized to those provisions, goals and specific actions for improving nutrition and wellness in the coming school year, achievement of the goals and actions from the year just completed, and any recommendations for future revisions to the Wellness Policy itself.
+The report will include but not be limited to: information about staff that have been assigned nutrition and wellness responsibilities, available statistics about the health and wellness status of students, progress and hurdles on implementing the Wellness Policy provisions, any exceptions that the Superintendent authorized to those provisions, goals and specific actions for improving nutrition and wellness in the coming school year, achievement of the goals and actions from the year just completed, and any recommendations for future revisions to the Wellness Policy itself.